 The food revolution on Grey Street

-Mavis and Co on the corner of Bridge and Grey Streets has become one of the most iconic eateries in the area thanks to its scrumptious brunch menu, famous sweets cabinet, and sunny outdoor seating.
+Mavis & Co on the corner of Bridge and Grey Streets is a particular favourite with foodies thanks to its scrumptious brunch menu, tempting sweets cabinet, and sunny outdoor seating.
 What began as a stall at a local farmers’ market has grown into a Hamilton institution that draws daily crowds of food lovers.

-For those with a sweet tooth, nearby Duck Island Ice Cream is a must-do.
-With flavours ranging from salted caramel with cacao crumb to peppermint slice, toasted marshmallow, and even cinnamon smoked apple pie, this is far from your average ice cream bar.
+For those with a sweet tooth, nearby Duck Island Ice Cream is a dream come true.
+This is no lick and go joint with flavours ranging from salted caramel with cacao crumb to peppermint slice, toasted marshmallow, and even cinnamon smoked apple pie.

 Explore the surrounding streets and lanes